The Saviors

-The Saviors is an upcoming American dark comedy thriller film directed by Kevin Hamedani.
+The Saviors is a 2026 American dark comedy thriller film directed by Kevin Hamedani.
 It is starring Adam Scott, Danielle Deadwyler, Ron Perlman, Colleen Camp and Greg Kinnear.

+The film premiered at the 2026 South by Southwest Film & TV Festival in the Narrative Spotlight on March 13, 2026.
+The film is also set to be released on March 26, 2027 by Vertical.

 Premise

 A suburban couple's life spirals out of control when they rent out their garage to mysterious tenants.